Sales Tax Audits and Sales Tax Audit Defense

 Sales tax audit

 Sales tax audits are on the rise in most states.
 This is due to budget shortfalls of states across the country.
-In fact, state auditors are much more aggressive than the auditors at the IRS.
-The state has the power to do massive damage to a business as a result of a sales tax audit, including tax assessments, interest and penalties that continue to accrue over time.
+In fact, state auditors are much more aggressive about tax laws than the auditors at the IRS.
+The state has the power to do massive damage to a business as a result of a sales tax audit, including sales and use tax assessments, interest and penalties that continue to accrue over time.

 Protecting Your Business from Sales Tax Audits